YashJogani/pygame-textinput/README.md

 ### Features

 - Text wraps into the next line if words don't fit in desired `max_width`.
-- Scrolling, Enter, Home, End and Delete works.
+- Scrolling, Pasting text, Enter, Home, End and Delete works.
 - You can navigate cursor through multiple lines with the help of arrow keys.
 - Text lines can be aligned by `left` or `center`.
 - It works just like you expect.